 - Classroom learning, which is situated firmly in the unique context of the host culture, which both celebrates and respects the differences of the host environment of the program.

-- Holistic learning opportunities (CAPA’s My Global Education program) and strategies/exercises for reflection linked to all in-class courses.
+- Holistic learning opportunities (CAPA’s My Global City program) and strategies/exercises for reflection linked to all in-class courses.

 - CAPA provides accommodation for our visiting students and faculty.

 - We believe students should have a choice in where they live, so we offer both apartment / dormitory style living as well as the option to live with a local family in a homestay

 - CAPA uses expert third-party suppliers for residential housing and homestays to ensure high quality, well managed housing.
 Suppliers must adhere to high standards of health and safety in all areas

 - We provide accommodation in a variety of communities at our centers worldwide.
 The aim of the locations is to enhance the students experience by allowing them to live within a local community, rather than in areas populated by tourists.

 - CAPA student services staff are on hand to assist and support students with any roommate issues and general housing issues.